-Platforms like KelbyOne and Lynda (LinkedIn Learning) are some of the many e-learning hubs that will allow you to continue learning and master your skills at the comfort of your own home.
+Platforms like KelbyOne and Lynda (LinkedIn Learning) are some of the many e-learning hubs that will allow you to continue improving and master your skills at the comfort of your own home.

 Together, let’s look into each of these sites so that you can decide whether it suites your learning preference or not.

-Here’s a glimpse of what you will learn today:
+Here’s a glimpse of what to expect today:

 - What is KelbyOne